harl00/dgx-radar-2025/README.md

    - Added comprehensive information display on hover
    - Styled to match the modal window's appearance
    - Added support for Markdown formatting in descriptions
+   - Enhanced handling of multi-line content and lists

 2. **Ring Visualization**
    - Changed the order of rings to create a logical progression